 Unweighted GPAs range from 4.0 to under 1.0.

-Vassar does not have a test optional admissions policy.
+Vassar is not test optional.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 In 2021, 64% of Vassar's first-year students submitted their SAT scores with their application.
 40% of admitted applicants sent ACT scores.